Julia thayne

 Julia Thayne is speaking at a climate conference about the importance of technology, finance, and community benefit to sustainability.
 She is wearing a red blazer and seated on a fluffy white chair on a conference stage.

-Cities should be places where everyone thrives.
-Julia has spent the past 15 years trying to fix this.
+Julia believes cities should be places where everyone thrives.
+She has spent the past 15 years trying to make this vision a reality.

 An economist and urban designer, Julia builds technologies, writes policies, and creates designs to drive sustainable outcomes for cities.
-She is a 2026 Loeb Fellow at Harvard University and also Founding Partner of the advisory firm Twoº & Rising, where she partners with start-ups, governments, investors, and non-profits to scale solutions in cities that keep global warming below 2 degrees by 2030.
+She is a research fellow at Harvard University, where her current research explores the environmental, social, and design impacts of AI data centers.
+She is also Founding Partner of the advisory firm Twoº & Rising, partnering with start-ups, governments, investors, and non-profits to scale solutions in cities that keep global warming below 2 degrees by 2030.

-Previously, she served as a senior principal at the climate non-profit Rocky Mountain Institute, as an executive officer for the Los Angeles Mayor’s Office, and as a sustainability product manager at the global tech and infrastructure company Siemens.
+Previously, Julia served as a senior principal at the climate non-profit Rocky Mountain Institute, as an executive officer for the Los Angeles Mayor’s Office, and as a sustainability product manager at the global tech and infrastructure company Siemens.
+In 2025-2026, she was named a Loeb Fellow at Harvard Graduate School of Design, an honor awarded to just 10 people globally each year.

 Her work has touched more than 35 cities worldwide, and has been featured in The New York Times, The Washington Post, The Wall Street Journal, The Guardian, L.A.
 Times, CNN, Fast Company, TechCrunch, Bloomberg, CityLab, Vox, Governing Magazine, Quartz, and Curbed.